Charlotte (cake)

 A charlotte is a type of bread pudding that can be served hot or cold.
 It is also referred to as an "icebox cake".
 Bread, sponge cake, crumbs or biscuits/cookies are used to line a mold, which is then filled with a fruit puree or custard.
 The baked pudding could then be sprinkled with powdered sugar and glazed with a salamander, a red-hot iron plate attached to a long handle, though modern recipes would likely use more practical tools to achieve a similar effect.

-The variant Charlotte russe (Russian Charlotte) uses a mold lined with ladyfingers and filled with Bavarian cream.
+The variant charlotte russe also called charlotte parisienne, created by the French chef Antonin Carême, uses a mold lined with ladyfingers and filled with Bavarian cream.

 Classically, stale bread dipped in butter was used as the lining, but sponge cake or ladyfingers may be used today.
 The filling may be covered with a thin layer of similarly flavoured gelatin.

 History

+The charlotte is known to have existed by the late-18th century.
+In 1796, The New-York Magazine published a poem by Joel Barlow called The Hasty-Pudding which included the following lines:

-The charlotte has been invented in the early nineteenth century.
-Some say it was then a tribute to the wife of George III, Queen Charlotte, grandmother of Queen Victoria.
+Some have claimed that it was a tribute to Britain's Queen Charlotte.

 In 1815, Marie-Antoine Carême claims to have thought of charlotte à la parisienne "pendant mon établissement", presumably in 1803, when he opened his own pastry shop.

 The earliest known English recipe is from the 1808 London edition of Maria Rundell's New System of Domestic Cookery:

 Cut as many very thin slices of white bread as will cover the bottom and line the sides of a baking dish, but first rub it thick with butter.
 Put apples, in thin slices, into the dish, in layers, till full, strewing sugar between, and bits of butter.
 In the mean time, soak as many thin slices of bread as will cover the whole, in warm milk, over which lay a plate, and a weight to keep the bread close on the apples.
 Bake slowly three hours.
 To a middling sized dish use half a pound of butter in the whole.

 In Carême's 1815 Le Pâtissier royal parisien, he mentions many varieties of charlotte: à la parisienne, à la française, à l'italienne, aux macarons d'avelines, aux gaufres aux pistaches, de pommes, de pomme d'api, d'abricots, de pêches, de pommes glacée aux abricots, de pommes au beurre, parisienne à la vanille, de pommes; he mentions à la russe as the name used by others for what he called à la parisienne.